Workplace Wellness Massage

 Qualifications

-Massage practitioners are professionally trained, certified and insured.
-They are educated in the application of appropriate massage techniques and assisted stretching.
-Through proper use and combination of posture, bodyweight, and techniques, practitioners can work on deep muscle tissues and relief tension in a very short period of time.
+Chair massage practitioners are professionally trained, certified and insured.
+They are educated in basic musculoskeletal anatomy/physiology and massage techniques, such as Swedish, compression, deep tissue and percussion, which are adapted for use with a professional massage chair.
+Through proper use and combination of posture, bodyweight, and techniques, practitioners can relief muscle tension in a very short period of time.

-Professional training in chair massage is provided by accredited schools such as the TouchPro Institute in the USA and Relax to the Max in Canada as well as many other massage schools across North America.
+Professional training and certification in chair massage is provided by a number of accredited massage schools in the USA and Canada.

 The Actual Massage

 Before the massage begins the practitioner will ask a few health-related questions.
-This is necessary to make sure chair massage is okay.
+This is necessary to make sure there are no contraindications.
 Even though there aren't many conditions that are aggravated by seated massage, sometimes it is better not to have a massage, e.g., fever or flu.
 In case of localized pain such as a sprained wrist or a cut on the hand, the practitioner can usually work around those areas.

 The practitioner then demonstrates how to get into the massage chair and it will be adjusted until the client is perfectly comfortable.